 The non-protein markets, fruits and vegetables for example, are also growing with people wanting to eat healthier, and that is taking up cold storage space.
 So, almost every metric that you judge the freezer business by is on the upswing – severe upswing.
 Personally, I don’t see any negatives.

 Transportation costs continue to rise.
 How is that impacting the need and location for more freezers?

 Davis: One of the key drivers in all of this is the shortage of transportation, and that’s getting worse, not better.
 Every year, we are short more and more drivers and more and more trucks.
 More producers lean toward putting their capital into production and freezing into the freezing business.
 They’d rather build plants and process than they would freezer.
 So, freezers are a pretty safe bet.

 When you build right next to the manufacturer or in a central hub, you have an anchor tenant and it also reduces their transportation costs by 75%.
 So, you can become a real asset to them.
 To me, that’s the key to any business.
 If you are an asset to your customer base, then they can’t afford to not use you.
 They are going to use you.

 How important is having rail access next to these cold storage facilities?

-Davis: Anything that is produced in a pork or beef plant normally must have blast freezing, room freezing and be in a location where it is easy to export.
+Davis: Anything that is produced in a pork or beef plant normally must-have blast freezing, room freezing and be in a location where it is easy to export.
 That’s why we are committed to building facilities with rail access.
-That’s a huge!
+That’s huge!
 A freezer without rail access today is not nearly as important to the industry.
 Any freezer built with rail access is going to be successful.